anuszka/COVID-19-MZ_GOV_PL/README.md

 Data in other columns were entered manually.

 **Caution!** Image recognition is not perfect.
 (However, I greatly improved it in v.
 1.1.0 and I fix it when image format changes.)
-Go to  [OCRerrorsREADME.md](https://github.com/anuszka/COVID-19-MZ_GOV_PL/blob/master/OCRerrorsREADME.md) to see what errors may occur and howe to correct them.
+Go to  [OCRerrorsREADME.md](https://github.com/anuszka/COVID-19-MZ_GOV_PL/blob/master/OCRerrorsREADME.md) to see what errors may occur and how to correct them.

 ## Data